ku-eecs330/lab-schedule/Lab-2/Lab-2_fall24.md

-# EECS 330 Lab-3
+# EECS 330 Lab-2

 ## Goal: _IDE, Debugging, Linked Lists_

 ### Due date (based on your lab time):
-- Monday 09/02/2024 (No lab due to Labor Day, please join any other lab that fixs your schedule)
+- Monday 09/02/2024 (No lab due to Labor Day, please join any other lab that fits your schedule)
   - Using the due day of the alternative lab you join.
 - Tuesday 09/03/2024
   - Due on Friday 09/06/2024 11:59 pm